dkvz/img-lightbox/README.md

   customElements.define('img-lightbox', ImgLightbox.default);
 </script>
 ```
-The loading icon SVG file has to be present in the library folder too.
+The loading icon SVG file is normally not necessary but since I change my mind all the time about it you might want to copy it along anyway.

 To use the component in a web page, you're expected to put at least an img tag inside of it.